sCrypt-Inc/scryptTS-docs/docs/tutorials/interact.md

 }
 ```

-As we can see, the function takes in the initial value of the counter property and constructs an instance of the contract.
-Then, it connects a [signer](https://scrypt.io/docs/how-to-deploy-and-call-a-contract/#prepare-a-signer-and-provider) which will fund the contract and deploy the instance on-chain with a balance of 1 satoshi.
-The function returns only the TXID of the deployed smart contract.
+The function deploys the contract with a balance of 1 satoshi and returns the TXID of the deployed contract.

+## Interact
-Next, we define the counter increment function which will update our deployed smart contract:
+Next, we update our deployed smart contract by calling the following function:

 ```ts
 async function callIncrementOnChain(